aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 To access your notes, we will use the Projects feature of Sublime Text.

-Open Sublime Text and click on "Open Project" in the Project menu.
+Open Sublime Text and click on "Open Project" in the Project menu, or open the project from the command line (see the [FAQ](#faq)).

 Browse for the `notebook.sublime-project` file in the folder you downloaded and open it.
 Now open the Sidebar (View -> Side Bar).
 You will see all your notes presented there with the hierarchy.

 Whenever you want to open your Sublime Notebook, you can use the switch project shortcut (Cmd-Ctrl-P or Ctrl-Alt-P) and select `notebook.sublime-project` to switch to the Notebook project.